6,792 km · 3 Landing Points · 3 Countries · Ready for Service: 2023

 | Lynn, MA, United States |

 Amitie is owned by a consortium of five entities: EXA Infrastructure, Meta, Microsoft, Orange, and Vodafone.
-The ownership mix includes major technology companies alongside established telecommunications carriers.
-Orange is France's principal telecommunications operator, while Vodafone is a multinational operator with a strong presence in Europe.
-EXA Infrastructure operates as a dedicated wholesale network provider serving enterprise and carrier customers across the Atlantic.
+This diverse ownership reflects a mix of hyperscale technology companies and established telecommunications operators.
+Meta and Microsoft are among the largest global technology firms, with significant investments in cloud computing and digital services.
+Orange, as France's leading telecommunications operator, and Vodafone, a multinational carrier with a strong European presence, bring extensive expertise in network operations.
+EXA Infrastructure specializes in wholesale connectivity, serving enterprise and carrier customers.

 | Status | ✓ Normal |